Connections

 AVAILABLE IN CALLABLE & WORKBOT RECIPES

-The Runtime user connections feature is only available in Callable or Workbot recipes.
+The runtime user connections feature is only available in Callable or Workbot recipes.

 # Connection errors